 Can you transfer an existing pension pot into a Nest Pension?

 Yes.
 Nest accepts pension transfers from any UK based pension scheme, so long as it is via a pension or credit transfer, early leaver cash transfer or is a transfer from a defined contribution scheme.
 It does not accept transfers from defined benefit schemes.
+The minimum pension transfer that Nest can accept is £50.

 Is a Nest pension any good?